SteveSharonSam/rust-arp-scanner/README.md

 A simple network scanner written in Rust that discovers active devices on your local network using ARP (Address Resolution Protocol) requests.

+## Security Note

+This tool is intended for network administration and educational purposes only.
+Only scan networks you own or have explicit permission to scan.
+Unauthorized network scanning may be illegal in your jurisdiction.

 ## Overview

 This tool scans your local network by sending ARP requests to all IP addresses in your subnet and listening for ARP replies.
 When a device responds, it displays the device's IP and MAC address.